stephanie-lw-zhang/h2bvisa/README.md

 SOC_NAME : Job category

-PREVAILING_WAGE: Wage received after benefits
+PREVAILING_WAGE: Wage worker ends up actually receiving

 PW_UNIT_OF_PAY:The time unit for which the prevailing wage is allocated